zallahve/zallahve/README.md

 - 👋 Hello, I'm Zia, a University of Waterloo graduate.
-- 👀 I’m interested in Mathematical Optimization, Symbolic Computation, Computer Algebra and Cyber Security.
+- 👀 My interests are Mathematical Optimization, Symbolic Computation, Computer Algebra and Cyber Security.
 - 🌱 I’m currently exploring the field of Data Science.
 - 💞️ Feel free to collaborate with me on any Data Science project which has to do with Mathematical Optimization.
 - 📫 How to reach me zallahve@uwaterloo.ca